The Chase School: Buildings

 The Chase School library opened in September 2006 and was officially opened on 23 February 2007, by the 2009-2019 poet laureate Carol Ann Duffy.
 The library is situated adjacent to the main ground floor block.

-The science block was built and was open in 2008 and was officially opened in 2009.

-In 2014 local MP Harriett Baldwin officially opened the new £1 million humanities block, a new build featuring seven classrooms.
+In 2014 local MP Harriett Baldwin opened the new £1 million humanities block, a new two-storey building featuring seven classrooms and separate male and female toilets.

-Traditions

-The students of The Chase School take part in the annual "Hills Walk", a 7.5-mile walk across the Malvern Hills and the surrounding area.
-The walk begins at the clock tower in North Malvern, at the foot of the Malvern Hills, and finishes at the school campus on Geraldine Road, Malvern.
-The walk has taken place almost every year since it was started in 1977 to celebrate the Queen's Silver Jubilee.
-Some exceptions are 2020, due to lockdown, and 2025, due to extreme heat.

-The school supports a variety of charities and runs various fundraising events, regularly raising over £5,000 each year.
-This includes the donation of food parcels to residents of local housing for the elderly and to food banks in Malvern.

 Achievements

 In 2016 the school won a record eighth best team trophy at the Worcestershire Schools' Sailing and Canoeing Association (WSSCA) OnBoard Regatta.

 The school's links with local technology companies have enabled them to develop apprenticeships in cyber security.
 In 2015 a team representing The Chase secured the runners-up prize in the national finals of the UK Cyber Centurion Competition and second in the international competition.

-In 98/99 the year 11 football Team won the district cup.
-After beating Evesham High school in the semi-final the team went in to beat St Henry’s in the final played in Worcester.

 The Chase achieved top marks in the 2012 Business, Accountancy and Skills Education competition run by the Institute of Chartered Accountants in England and Wales (ICAEW).
 They have also been successful in Young Enterprise.